gettyimages-2180359689-1-1.jpg

 One of the forgotten aspects of this Liberty title run is that they did it without Gardner, who missed the entire season due to a foot injury.
 The veteran would be a perfect fit for their versatile team given her defensive ability and reliable 3-point shot.
 New York traded two second-round picks to acquire her from the Chicago Sky so they will be eager to sign her this winter.

-In a world where the Liberty re-sign Stewart and Vandersloot, and essentially swap Gardner and Johannes for Kennedy Burke and Ivana Dojkic, which is a very realistic path, they would improve the team without even dipping into the trade market or looking at outside free agents.
-That could also end up being the extent of their offseason maneuvering, as they would then have 11 players under contract, not including their first-round pick.
+If the Liberty re-sign Stewart and Vandersloot, and essentially swap Kennedy Burke and Ivana Dojkic (also free agents this winter), for Gardner and Johannes, which is a very realistic path, they would improve the team without even dipping into the trade market or looking at outside free agents.

 All told, this could end up being a pretty straightforward offseason for the Liberty, which is exactly what you want coming off a championship.